 Awards and Honours

-We're proud that Jurassic London titles have been recognised by the following organisations and prizes:
+We're proud that Jurassic London titles were recognised by the following organisations and prizes:

 Guardian / The Hospital Club - Selected to the h.club100 for "innovators, visionaries and pioneers" in publishing